Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Experiments

 \subsection{Ablation Study}

 \textbf{Concept Augmentation Alleviates Under-Fitting of Textual Inversion.} In this work, we draw on the idea of Textual Inversion (TI) from text-to-image generation and apply it to text-driven video editing to address the embedding of external concept words.
 However, simply applying TI may lead to under-fitting, resulting in a lack of realism.
-For instance, in the results shown in Fig.~\ref{fig:abla-lora}(a) and Fig.~\ref{fig:abla-lora}(c), where the keywords `jeep' are altered to `LAMBO' and `CYBERTRUCK', although some attributes (e.g., shape) of the target concepts are partially retained, the results appear to "drift" due to insufficient inductive bias.
-In contrast, the concept-augmented textual inversion can effectively capture the color, shape, and other attributes, as demonstrated in Fig.~\ref{fig:abla-lora}(b) and Fig.~\ref{fig:abla-lora}(d).
-The concept augmentation provides more detailed features to the target, significantly improving the fidelity of details in the inversion results.
+For instance, in the results shown in Fig.~\ref{fig:abla-lora}(a) and Fig.~\ref{fig:abla-lora}(c), where the keywords `jeep' are altered to `\$LAMBO' and `\$CYBERTRUCK', although some attributes (e.g., shape) of the target concepts are partially retained, the results appear to ``drift" due to insufficient inductive bias.
+In contrast, the concept-augmented textual inversion (CATI) can effectively capture the color, shape, and other attributes, as demonstrated in Fig.~\ref{fig:abla-lora}(b) and Fig.~\ref{fig:abla-lora}(d).
+CATI provides more detailed features for editing, significantly improving inversion fidelity.

-\textbf{Dual Prior Supervision Improves Stability and Fidelity.} In this work, we propose a Dual Prior Supervision strategy, which consists of two main components (See Sec.~\ref{sec:dps}): \textit{scam} loss and \textit{tcam} loss.
+\textbf{Dual Prior Supervision Improves Stability and Fidelity.} In this work, we propose a Dual Prior Supervision (DPS) strategy, which consists of two main components (See Sec.~\ref{sec:dps}): \textit{scam} loss and \textit{tcam} loss.
 Both components play crucial roles in maintaining the stability of the target generation.
 By comparing the attention regions in Fig.~\ref{fig:abla-full-supvis} (a) (w/o \textit{tcam}, w/o \textit{scam}), Fig.~\ref{fig:abla-full-supvis} (b) (w/o \textit{tcam}, w/ \textit{scam}), and Fig.~\ref{fig:abla-full-supvis} (c) (w/ \textit{tcam}, w/o \textit{scam}), we can conclude that both \textit{scam} and \textit{tcam} (Fig.~\ref{fig:abla-full-supvis} (d)) significantly reduce background disturbances and improve stability.
-However, the generated video results reveal that using either component alone cannot effectively reproduce the target object's attributes, such as the car's color.
-The proposed \textbf{Dual Prior Supervision}, which combines both components, not only enhances the stability of the background in the target results, but also captures the target object's attributes more accurately, thereby improving the fidelity of the edited concept target.
+However, the generated video results reveal that using either component alone cannot effectively capture attributes of the target object, such as the color of the car.
+DPS combines both components, not only enhancing the stability of the background in the target results but also capturing the target object's attributes more accurately, thereby improving the fidelity of the edited concept target.